Excessive levels of noise / Circuit Mont-Tremblant

 Latest news

-Under this agreement, members of the first class action who resided in the “nearby zone” (zone rapprochée) designated by the judgement of the Honourable Johanne Mainville of the Superior Court (see below) shall collectively receive 2M$, after deduction of class counsel’s legal fees and disbursements and administration expenses.
+Under this agreement, members of the first class action who resided in the “nearby zone” (zone rapprochée) designated by the judgment of the Honourable Johanne Mainville of the Superior Court (see below) shall collectively receive 2M$, after deduction of class counsel’s legal fees and disbursements and administration expenses.

 In order to settle the second class action, the current owners of the Circuit make commitments regarding its future operations.
 In summary: i) the use of the Circuit by vehicles not equipped with mufflers will be prohibited at all times; ii) there will be six weekends per season (as defined in the municipal by-law) without any racing activity on the Circuit, and at least three of these weekends will take place between June 22nd and Labour Day.